You know that fizzy layer at the top of a two-liter soda bottle when shaking it up right before opening it?

 This type of rock should be used more in small gravel-size portions or powder.

-Crush the stone with a hammer and cloth to assure small fragments don’t go airborne.
+Crush the stone with a hammer and cloth to ensure small fragments don’t go airborne.

 If that proves to be challenging, you could always get pumice soil.